jeffkole/odoop/docs/query-planner.md

 HBase table named `customer` with a single column family: `d`.
 The row key is a synthetic primary key for a customer.
 Columns include:

-* address: multiple versions to track a customer moving
+* `address`: multiple versions to track a customer moving
-* clicks: time series of clicks the customer has made on a website
+* `clicks`: time series of clicks the customer has made on a website
-* predictions: an expandable column prefix that results in multiple columns, kind of like a map
+* `predictions`: an expandable column prefix that results in multiple columns, kind of like a map

 ### Example Queries

+Fetch the most recent address and all clicks that occurred between `start` and `stop` for a single row:

     scan d:address,
          all versions of d:clicks between {start} and {stop}
     from customer
     where rowkey = {id}

+Notice that the parameters of the query must be abstracted out.
+Literal values are not allowed.
+Instead all parameters must be demarcated with `{` and `}` and then set according to the parameter name.

 Additional query functionality can include pattern matching at the column level like the following.